onliashish/timeseries_ttm_model_StockMarket/README.md

 TTM outperforms several popular benchmarks demanding billions of parameters in zero-shot and few-shot forecasting.
 TTM is pre-trained on diverse public time-series datasets which can be easily fine-tuned for your target data.
 Refer to our [paper](https://arxiv.org/pdf/2401.03955.pdf) for more details.
-The current open-source version supports forecasting use-cases ranging from minutely to hourly resolutions (Ex.
+The current open-source version supports point forecasting use-cases ranging from minutely to hourly resolutions (Ex.
 10 min, 15 min, 1 hour, etc.)

 **Note that zeroshot, fine-tuning and inference tasks using TTM can easily be executed in 1 GPU machine or in laptops too!!**